oceanprotocol-archive/tech-spikes-2017-to-2019/5-token-migration/README.md

 4. Ease of use for our users (e.g. we "pull" versus user "pushing").
 5. Time constraints: any changes to token contract should be done before 04/01 and migration happens in the coming months.

 In this research we aim to enumerate the possible ways to migrate "real" Ocean tokens from Ethereum mainnet to V1 Production Ocean POA network.
-In the end, we try to find the best solution to fit Ocean's need and identify required changes to Ocean token contract.
+In the end, we try to find the most suitable solution to fit Ocean's need and identify required changes to Ocean token contract.

 ## 2. Available Options